A PIC number is the number Yarra Valley Water issues to the applicant of a development.

 Property Sewer Plans

-Plumbers are required to complete and submit a updated property sewer plan (PSP) to [email protected] seven (7) days after new internal sewer pipes have been laid or modifications to existing pipes on the property have been carried out.
+Plumbers are required to complete and submit an updated property sewer plan (PSP) to [email protected] seven (7) days after new internal sewer pipes have been laid or modifications to existing pipes on the property have been carried out.
 Please complete and submit the PSP provided in the Conditions of Connection response.
+Photographs of plans and plans drawn over site plans or building plans will be rejected.